 While you can’t keep yourself 100% free of the risk of identity theft, you can take steps to greatly reduce your risks and increase your online protection.
 Here are some key common sense tips on how to be safer:

-- If you’re like most users, you’ll have a hard time remembering a unique password for each account, and may be tempted to write them down or store them in a text file or spreadsheet.
+• If you’re like most users, you’ll have a hard time remembering a unique password for each account, and may be tempted to write them down or store them in a text file or spreadsheet.
 Don’t do that.
-Use a password management program, such as 1Password, Dashlane or LastPass.
+Use a password management program, such as 1Password, Dashlane, or NordPass.
 All three of these password managers save your passwords in an encrypted database and can autofill your password information into websites and apps.
 They also sync your password info across all of your connected devices, so it’s always there when you need it.

-- Keep an eye on your credit reports, your credit score as this can highlight identity thieves if they apply for credit on your behalf.
+• Keep an eye on your credit reports, and your credit score as this can highlight identity thieves if they apply for credit on your behalf.
 Your credit history is important to an identity thief.

 In Closing